Family Law

 Trust Account

-This is a document under oath that each party must file in every case in which child support and/or spousal support is before the court for a decision.
-The “USA” will set forth the income and expenses of the party completing the “USA”.
-In Oregon, if child or spousal support is requested, it must be filed.
+This is a document under oath that each party must file in every case in Oregon in which child support and/or spousal support is before the court for a decision.
+The USD will set forth the income and expenses of the party completing the USD.

 Vacated